Becoming a Dutch national: temporary and non-temporary purposes of residence

 Residency under EU or EEA law

-Citizens of the EU, EEA or Switzerland do not need a residence permit to live in the Netherlands.
+Citizens of the EU, EEA or Switzerland do not need a residence permit to live in the Netherlands and to become a Dutch national.
 After 3 months, their residency in the Netherlands is non-temporary.
 You do have to meet the requirements for stay as a citizen of the EU, EER of Switzerland.

 Family members of EU, EEA or Swiss citizens

-Your residence as a family member of an EU, EEA or Swiss citizen is non-temporary if you have one of these documents.
+You can become a Dutch national if your residence as a family member of an EU, EEA or Swiss citizen is non-temporary.
+You have one of these residence documents:

 • Permanent residence EU/EEA